NLnetLabs/routinator/doc/manual/source/interactive.rst

 If you have enabled :ref:`advanced-features:bgpsec` and/or
-:ref:`advanced-features:aspa` validation, in some output formats the amount data can be quite overwhelming.
+:ref:`advanced-features:aspa` validation, in some output formats the amount of data can be quite overwhelming.
 You can exclude specific data types for the output with the :option:`--no-route-origins`, :option:`--no-router-keys` and the :option:`--noaspas` options.